xinkunwang111/ProMISe/README.md

 3.  `IPS_GT`:Use GT points as prompt, and use IPS block

 You can load the trained model's checkpoint into `TEST_check_point_path`.If you want to acquire the metrics for different dataset, you can input the split csv file of the other datasets into `TEST_IF_SPLIT_CSV`.
-(You can refer to 6 csv files in `Data_set_format` folder.)
+(You can refer the format of 6 csv files in `Data_set_format` folder.)

 ## 3.5 Checkpoints
 1. [APM_resnet](https://drive.google.com/file/d/1bjyRUKolZ5ON-egnSnfpLNdyDQvcOmWL/view?usp=drive_link)